Developments in Dubai: Mohammed Bin Rashid City

 In addition the complex is shown as including the Mohammad bin Rashid Gardens as well as the existing Downtown Dubai/Burj Khalifa and Business Bay developments.

 Dynamic Tower

 The Dynamic Tower (also known as Dynamic Architecture Building or the Da Vinci Tower) is a proposed 420 m, 80-floor tower in Dubai, United Arab Emirates.

 Uniquely, each floor will be able to rotate independently.
 This will result in a constantly changing shape of the tower.
 Each floor will rotate a maximum of 6 m per minute, or one full rotation in 90 minutes.

-The Wave Tower

-The Wave Tower is a proposed 92 floor supertall skyscraper for the Madinat Al Arab district of Dubai Waterfront in Dubai, United Arab Emirates designed by the Spanish architecture firm A-cero.
-It is planned to be 370 meters (1,214 ft) tall and is designed to be a green energy building.

-Future developments

-Dubai City Tower

-The Dubai City Tower also known as the Dubai Vertical City is a proposed supertall skyscraper design announced on 25 August 2008.
-The supertall, created by an architect to display possibly future technologies, is the third tallest building ever fully envisioned after the X-Seed 4000 and Ultima Tower.
-If ever constructed, the Dubai City Tower will be much taller than any other current man-made structure.
-It would be nearly three times the height of the Burj Khalifa which is currently the tallest man-made structure ever built.
-The current design will have 400 floors and will be 2400 m tall.